mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/hugo-high-level.md

   - myblog.com/posts/hugo-finidings
   - myblog.com/posts/third-post

   `index.md` just makes things cleaner in a folder.
-Allows me to group a post and its images in a directory.
+Allows me to group a post and its resources (images, pdfs) in a directory.
+For more on that see [Hugo - Page resources](https://gohugo.io/content-management/page-resources/)
 ### _index.md
 Allows us to add metadata (frontmatter) to a directory.
 It's not a post.
 But just information to Hugo so it knows how to render a list page.
 Example if I had: